 What to Pack for New York with Kids in Summer (Family Packing List)

 What to pack for New York with kids in summer.
-Practical packing list for families including walking shoes, day bags, heat, rain and travel essentials.
+Practical packing list for families including walking shoes, day bags, heat, rain and travel essentials for a family trip to NYC.

 NORTH AMERICANYCPACKING

-If you’re planning your trip, this article works well alongside How to Plan a Family Trip to New York from the UK and Getting Around New York City with Kids, because what you pack is very different for a city trip compared to a road trip.
+If you’re planning your wider trip, this fits closely with how you structure your time in the city.
+Our guides How to Plan a Family Trip to New York from the UK and Getting Around New York City with Kids both help explain why packing for NYC is different from other types of travel.

 Comfortable Walking Shoes Are Essential